 Overall they do have a genetic predisposition towards pigment problems and anomalies, caused by recessive (or even faulty) genes, and because of the complicated way in which the 'color' genes interact, there's a wide variety of possible coat/skin color combinations.

-They're the ultimate all-round 'good guy', and so versatile that they're suitable for just about every family, home, lifestyle and environment.
+Labrador Retrievers are the ultimate all-round 'good guy', and so versatile that they're suitable for just about every family, home, lifestyle and environment.